SailGP Championship Event 2 Season 2025 New Zealand SailGP Championship Event 2 Season 2025 New Zealand

 Tidal modelling support for SailGP racing teams

-We are developing detailed hydrodynamic models to support the international athletes competing in the 2025 season of the SailGP global championship
+We are developing detailed hydrodynamic models to support the international athletes competing in the 2025 season of the Rolex SailGP Championship

-SailGP is an international sailboat racing competition, featuring 12 teams going head-to-head on high performance F50 foiling catamarans in short, intense races through 14 events across the globe.
+SailGP is an international sail racing Championship, featuring 12 teams going head-to-head on high performance F50 foiling catamarans in short, intense races through 12 events across the globe.

-The 2025 season of the Championship is well underway; the world class athletes have competed in Dubai, Auckland, Sydney and Los Angeles, with the fifth event taking place this weekend (22 – 23 March) in San Francisco.
+The 2025 season of the Championship is well underway; the world class athletes have competed in Dubai, Auckland, Sydney, Los Angeles and San Francisco, with the sixth event taking place this weekend (7 – 8 June) in New York.

 ABPmer is the official Tidal Modelling supplier for SailGP.
-We are providing race-day current data at 10-minute intervals for key 2025 season races where tides are the primary driver of surface currents, including Auckland, Rio de Janeiro, New York, Portsmouth, Andalucía – Cádiz, and this weekend’s race in San Francisco.
+We are providing race-day current data at 10-minute intervals for key 2025 season races where tides are the primary driver of surface currents, including Auckland, Portsmouth, Andalucía – Cádiz, and this weekend’s race in New York.

-Example tidal current data around the San Francisco race area
+Example tidal current data around the New York race area for the SailGP 2025 Championship

-Example tidal current data around the San Francisco race area
+Example tidal current data around the New York race area

-With the SailGP teams flying the cutting-edge F50 wingsailed catamarans to electrifying speeds approaching 100 km/h, tidal current information is a key data-feed used to optimise performance and inform strategy on race days.
+With the SailGP teams racing the cutting-edge F50 wingsailed catamarans to electrifying speeds approaching 100 km/h, tidal current information is a key data-feed used to optimise performance and inform strategy on race days.

 ABPmer is a recognised leader in offshore, coastal and estuarine numerical modelling.
 Our sophisticated numerical models regularly support estuarine, coastal and offshore projects, including feasibility and design studies, impact assessments and operational planning.